Introduction

 Integrated Elegance

-Installation: Recessed medicine cabinets are fitted into a wall cutout, creating a seamless integration that enhances the overall aesthetic.
+Installation: Recessed medicine cabinets are built into a wall cutout, blending in nicely and boosting the overall look.

 Surface Mount Medicine Cabinets